This Fact Sheet is not relevant in your jurisdiction

 In addition, you will also owe any damages if you have failed to take reasonable care of the goods (over and above normal wear and tear).
 The creditor might argue that there will be an extra charge for damage or unusual wear and tear.
 It is important to look at any charges to see if they are reasonable.
 See the Example agreement at the end of this fact sheet.

-Your agreement may say that you have to return the goods to your original supplier or somewhere similar like an auction house.
+- Your agreement may say that you have to return the goods to your original supplier or somewhere else like an auction house.
 If that is the case, you should not be asked to return the goods further away than is reasonable on the grounds of cost and distance.

 If you dispute the balance the creditor says you owe, then it is important to write to the creditor and tell them.
 This may be because they are claiming you damaged the goods.
 You may have to put a ‘defence’ in when they send you the court claim, which is sometimes called an ‘initial writ’.
 The court can set a lower amount than the creditor is claiming if they think the creditor has been adequately compensated for their loss.